sixeyed/docker-windows-workshop/slides/sections/101-container-basics.md

 Now you should understand different ways of running containers and connecting to containers, and how container processes run natively on the server.

-So far we'cve used Microsoft's container images.
+So far we've used Microsoft's container images.
 Next you'll learn how to build your own.